 Tags

-Tags are keywords or phrases that describe a piece of data.
-They are non-hierarchical labels that classify your content so that it is easily found.
-You can add tags to Items and Exhibits.
+Tags are keywords or phrases that create links to describe a piece of data.
+They are non-hierarchical labels that classify your content so that it is easily found - textual metadata values without an associated metadata field.
+You can add tags to items and exhibits.

 Omeka Classic: Managing Collections and Tags from Omeka on Vimeo.

-To manage your tags, sign into the Omeka Classic admin panel and select Tags from the left-hand navigation bar.
-This displays all the tags associated with records in your Omeka Classic installation.
-You may edit and delete tags, sort tags, and view items associated with individual tag.
+To manage your tags, select "Tags" from the left-hand navigation bar of the Omeka Classic administrative interface.
+This page display all the tags associated with records in your Omeka Classic installation.
+You may edit and delete tags, sort tags, and view items associated with individual tags.

 Tags in left nav